c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 cram_output
 -----------

-Generate long term storage version of the final alignment files in CRAM format Using this function will include the orginal final bam file into the  removable file list
+Generate long term storage version of the final alignment files in CRAM format.
+Using this function will add the orginal final bam file to the removable file list.